Skip to main content

 – 2018 Chuck Stone Scholar

 Professor Chuck Stone retired from UNC-Chapel Hill on June 30, 2005, after 14 years as the Walter Spearman Professor in the School of Media and Journalism.
-Before arriving at UNC-Chapel Hill, Professor Stone had a well-established record of promoting diversity wherever he worked, be it in Congress, in the media or in academia.
+Before arriving at UNC-Chapel Hill, Professor Stone had a well-established record of promoting equality wherever he worked, whether in Congress, the media, or academia.

-The Chuck Stone Program, sponsored by the UNC-Chapel Hill Hussman School of Journalism and Media, the Capitol Broadcasting Company, Gannett Foundation and FOX Sports, is seeking applications from high school students who will be seniors in the 2024-2025 school year and who have expressed a career interest in journalism.
-The program aims to attract students of varying diversity, including but not limited to religion, ethnicity, socioeconomic status, and gender.
+The Chuck Stone Program, sponsored by the UNC-Chapel Hill Hussman School of Journalism and Media, the Capitol Broadcasting Company, the Gannett Foundation, and FOX Sports, is seeking applications from high school students who will be seniors in the 2026-2027 school year and who have expressed a career interest in journalism.
+The program aims to attract students from a broad range of backgrounds, perspectives, and lived experiences.
 The program includes classroom study, real-world interviewing and reporting, newsroom practice, and professional development.
 The workshop will consist of multi-platform storytelling and writing.
 Twelve participants will be chosen.

-The 2024 Chuck Stone Summer Program will be held in person on campus at UNC-Chapel Hill on June 23-26.
-The application process is officially open and will close on Friday, March 22, 2024.
+The 2026 Chuck Stone Summer Program will be held in person on the UNC-Chapel Hill campus from June 21 to 24.
+The application process will close at midnight on Sunday, March 15th.
+Apply now!

 The application consists of the application form below plus: